GrantBirki/gl/src/pages/details.md

 Grant and Leah's wedding will be a small and intimate gathering of friends and family.
 It will be a full weekend of celebration in the wine country of Northern California.

+Due to our venue being a VRBO property, the amount of guests we can invite is very limited.

 ## When and Where

 - When: Our wedding will be the whole weekend of September 28th, 2024 (Friday to Monday - 27th -> 30th)